-Founder and CEO of Solenica, inventor of smart lighting robot ‘Caia’, and 2020 European Young Leader (EYL40)
+Founder and CEO of Solenica, Inventor of the smart lighting robot ‘Caia’ and 2020-2021 European Young Leader (EYL40)

 - Diva is the inventor of Caia–an AI-powered smart mirror which moves to reflect natural sunlight around your home.
 Solencia has raised over $1.1million, the majority coming from crowdfunding backers.

 Samir is not only a French entrepreneur but also an author and a tech reporter.
 Passionate about all things digital, he founded EMERGING Valley as an international summit on African innovation to connect tech start-ups with investors, thinkers and decision-makers across continents.
 He also leads StartupBRICS, a company that provides insights on entrepreneurship in emerging economies.
 Samir is a former chronicler on African tech entrepreneurs for Le Monde and has also featured in the Huffington Post, Le Point and Les Echos.
 His book, Startup Lions, chronicles his experience travelling the African continent in search of the most interesting and innovative tech start-ups.